Expect the unexpected on this journey to Cuba

 There is no malaria risk in Cuba.
 In the UK you can also check out the Fit for Travel website.

-They drive on the right in Cuba and there are speed limits ranging from 40km to 100km on major roads.
-Don’t bring your own SatNav to the country as it will be confiscated by customs, but rather use the GPS on your phone.
-It’s advisable to bring (or download) a good roadmap.
-Even so, you may still get lost as there’s a lack of road sign.
-Locals though are always willing to help, so a bit of basic Spanish will come in handy.
-As with any foreign country where you’re not familiar with the roads – avoid driving in the dark.
+There are cars to hire, but driving is a bit of a challenge due to the current fuel restrictions – you know when a garage has fuel by the queue!
+In Cuba they drive on the right and there are speed limits ranging from 40 kph to 100 kph on major roads.
+It’s best not to bring your own SatNav to the country as it will probably be confiscated by customs, but rather use the GPS on your phone.
+We include a good roadmap.
+Even so, you may still get lost as there’s a lack of road signs.
+Locals, though, are always willing to help, so a bit of basic Spanish will come in handy.
+As with any foreign country where you’re not familiar with the roads avoid driving in the dark.

 Do I need an international driver’s license for Cuba?

 All you require is a standard, valid driving licence and your passport with entry stamp.
-It’s advisable to carry both your driving license, passport and rental papers, when driving in Cuba.
+It’s advisable to carry your driving license, passport, and rental papers when driving in Cuba.

 What can I expect from the accommodation in Cuba?

-Casa Particulares or Homestays are popular and even these range from basic to boutique style.
-Along the coast it’s hard to avoid the all-inclusive resorts and we will make an effort to select the smaller ones for you.
-We often mix and match different styles of hotels, because at times it’s the place we’re visiting that is more important and sometimes you will have to lower your expectations slightly for a night or two, to experience the best the country has to offer.
+Casa Particulares or Homestays are popular and these range from the more basic to the very comfortable (with quite a few boutique style ones appearing).
+Along the coast it’s hard to avoid the larger all-inclusive resorts; however, we try to offer some that are more in keeping with the Archipelago Choice style of international hotel.
+We often mix and match different styles of hotels because at times it’s the place we’re visiting that is more important and sometimes you will have to lower your expectations slightly for a night or two to experience the best the country has to offer.

 There’s a government run national health system with well-trained doctors for Cubans, but tourists will need to go to Servimed health and are expected to pay in cash, so be sure you have a good travel insurance that also covers Cuba and that you have notified the insurance company of any pre-existing medical conditions.
 As medical supplies may be scarce and priority should be given to locals, make sure you bring plenty of your own and that you have a copy of your prescription with you in case you run out or if it gets lost.